 Water

-Water has high specific heat but poor lubricant property.
+Water has high specific heat but poor lubricant properties.
 So water may dissipate heat properly but may not be good for lubricating parts.
 Applications like grinding use water as cutting fluid.

 Cutting oil